WAN Multi-Master Replication Gateway

-A client application located within the US East coast EC2 region running multiple threads perform continuous write operation to a clustered space in the same region.
-The space cluster within the US East coast EC2 region has a WAN Gateway configured , replicating data to a clustered space running within the EC2 EU Ireland region via a Gateway running within the same region.
+A client application located on the US East coast (EC2 region), running multiple threads, performs continuous write operations to a clustered Space in the same region.
+The Space cluster in the US East coast EC2 region has a WAN Gateway configured, replicating data to a clustered sSpace running in the EC2 EU Ireland region via a gateway running in the same region.

 Blue line - The amount of data generated at the source site (EC2 EU East coast region) by the client application.